MichaelShires/MichaelShires/README.md

 ### Hi there 👋

 Hi!
-My name is Michael, and I'm currently a SkillBridge intern with [Context Ventures](https://contextvc.com).
+My name is Michael, and I'm currently attending the University of Virginia as a graduate student.
+I'm pursuing an M.S. in Computer Engineering, and a Masters of Business Administration (MBA) from the Darden School of Business, with an intended graduation date of spring 2028.
+I'm interested in open source software, dependable computing, hardware/software co-design and building useful tools.

 Before this, I spent ten years as an enlisted sailor in the nuclear submarine community.
-I'm also a senior at Penn State University - World Campus, pursuing a B.S. software engineering.
+In 2025, I graduated from Penn State - World Campus with a B.S. in Software Engineering.

-In the fall, I will be attending the University of Virginia for an M.S. in Computer Engineering and MBA dual masters program, to graduate in spring of 2028.
-I'm interested in open source software, dependable computing, hardware/software co-design and building useful tools.

 More information about myself can be found at my [website](https://www.mshires.net) along with a blog where I post whatever comes across my mind.